What Is a Good 10K Time by Age? Benchmarks by Decade

 Jeff Gaudette, MS |

-Runners slow by about 0.2% per year after 40 at moderate distances, and 1 to 1.4% per year at the marathon.
+Runners slow by about 0.2% per year after 40 at moderate distances and 1 to 1.4% per year at the marathon, which works out to 1 to 6 seconds per mile per year depending on the race distance.

-Running economy barely changes with age in trained runners, even into your 60s.
+Running economy, how efficiently you use oxygen at a given pace, barely declines in trained runners, even into your 60s.

-Large-scale studies put the number at about 0.2% per year for moderate distances and 1 to 1.4% for the marathon.
-That’s roughly 1 to 6 seconds per mile per year, depending on the race.
+Large-scale race data puts the average decline at about 0.2% per year for moderate distances and 1 to 1.4% per year for the marathon.

-• How fast runners actually slow down after 40, and why the marathon takes a bigger hit than the 10K
+• How fast runners actually slow down after 40, and why the marathon takes a bigger hit than shorter races

-• The 4 physiological changes behind age-related performance decline
+• The 4 physiological changes behind age-related decline, and what to do about each

 How Fast Do Runners Slow Down After 40?